tesincom/ListComprehensionsTest/README.md

 # ListComprehensionsTest
-This repository contains intermediate and advanced list comprehension examples in Python.
+This repository contains intermediate list comprehension examples in Python.